mgbedorochinedu/Book_Assessment_API/README.md

 * Run **update-database** on your Package manager console, then
 * Click on **IIS Express** on Visual Studio to start the project (you can either use Swagger or Postman)

-## API ENDPOINTS - Uisng either Swagger or Postman
+## API ENDPOINTS - Using either Swagger or Postman

 | Methods | Endpoints                                   | Access  | Description                              |
 | ------- | ------------------------------------------- | ------- | ---------------------------------------- |